 The Bush stimulus also raised loan limits for Fannie Mae, Freddie Mac, and the Federal Housing Administration.
 The government-sponsored agencies could take subprime mortgages from banks' balance sheets.

 The package was intended to save businesses $50 billion.
-They could deduct an extra 50 percent off new equipment purchases.
+They could deduct an extra 50% off new equipment purchases.
 Small businesses benefited from high expense allowances.

-The Bush stimulus program totaled about 1 percent of the gross domestic product.
+The Bush stimulus program totaled about 1% of the gross domestic product.
 Advocates of the bill said that was large enough to impact the $14 trillion economy.
 Most economists agreed that tax rebates would immediately lift consumer spending.
 Rebates that targeted low-income families would work even better.
 They are more likely to spend it than save it.

 The business tax relief gave companies an incentive to expand that year.
 But the incentive wasn't enough to create new jobs.
 Companies were too panicked by the 2008 financial crisis.

 By the time the checks arrived in taxpayers' hands, it was late summer.
 It was too late to affect the first half of the year.